 The Eco-Atkins Diet

-A diet termed Eco-Atkins is basically a vegan version of the Atkins diet.
+A diet termed Eco-Atkins is basically a vegan version of the Atkins diet is another one of the low carb diets that work for a lot of people.

 It includes plant foods and ingredients that are high in protein and/or fat, such as gluten, soy, nuts and plant oils.